Which place is cheaper, Milwaukee or Asheville?

 Asheville does not have museums and landmarks.

-Asheville is a mountain town with good options for its restaurants.
+Asheville is an excellent place to visit for its restaurants.
 However, Milwaukee is lacking in options for its restaurant scene.

-Asheville has a delicious restaurant scene that relies on local flavors.
+Asheville has a huge number of terrific restaurants.
 Downtown Asheville is filled with local restaurants that serve everything from brunch to late night snacks.
 There are many vegan and vegetarian options as well as a number of international restaurants.
 Popular local dishes include North Carolina barbeque and country ham biscuits.

 Milwaukee may not make the list for most foodies, but you'll find what you need while you're in town.
 The Midwest is known for its artery clogging comfort foods, and Milwaukee is no exception.
 Cheese curds, fried fish, fruit dumplings, and frozen custard are all popular.